halkan1/cmd_experience/README.md

 ```bash
 ssh 8.8.8.8 | ct
 ```
 And it will work but it would be nicer to create an alias for it.
-To do so add the following to your .zshenv file:
+To do so add the following to your `.zshenv file`:
 ```bash
 function ctssh {
     ssh $@ | ct
 }
 ```
-If you, like me, did not have a .zshenv file simply create it in you users home directory.
+If you, like me, did not have a `.zshenv` file simply create it in you users home directory.
 ```bash
 touch ~/.zshenv
 ```